GeoExplain: Multimodal Reasoning based on Hierarchy of Visual Information in Street View: Experiments

 \subsection{Experiments Setup}

 SightSense utilizes GroundingDINO \cite{groundingdino} as the open-vocabulary object detector in the visual clue detection stage, CLIP-ViT \cite{clip} as the visual encoder in the multimodal knowledge retrieval stage and Qwen2VL-7B-Instruct \cite{Qwen2VL} as the base reasoning model in reasoning generation stage.
-We finetune only a subset of parameters in Qwen2VL using LoRA \cite{lora}, while keeping the parameters of models in GroundingDINO and CLIP-ViT frozen.
+We finetune only parameters in Qwen2VL and other baselines, while keeping the parameters of models in GroundingDINO and CLIP-ViT frozen.
 For finetuning details, we adopt Adam optimizer \cite{adam} to optimize the training objective and use LinearLR to adjust the learning rate.
 All training work was completed on NVIDIA H100 PCIe.